faizmokhtar/faizmokhtar.com/content/posts/keeping-test-logic-out-of-production-md.md

 > Testing is about verifying the behavior of a system.
 If the system behaves differently when under test, then how can we be certain that the production code actually works?

 > The production code should not contain any conditional statements of the `if testing then` sort.
-It should not contain any test logic.
+It should not contain any test logic at all.

 > - [xUnit Test Patterns][1], chapter 5